OCD. Diagnosis and Treatment

 In rare cases, Obsessive-Compulsive Disorder may be confused with other impulse control disorders, such as Obsessive Compulsive Personality Disorder (OCPD).

-In comparison to Obsessive Compulsive Personality Disorder (OCPD), OCD is ego-dystonic which means that the compulsions are incompatible with patient’s ego consciousness (self-concept of patient’s personality), while in Obsessive Compulsive Personality Disorder they are ego-syntonic which means that the content of the compulsions goes along with patient’s self-concept.
+In comparison to Obsessive Compulsive Personality Disorder (OCPD), OCD is ego-dystonic, which means that the compulsions are incompatible with patient’s ego consciousness (self-concept of the patient’s personality), while in Obsessive Compulsive Personality Disorder they are ego-syntonic, which means that the content of the compulsions goes along with the patient’s self-concept.
 Patients suffering from Obsessive Compulsive Personality Disorder are not able to recognize that there is something abnormal about their behaviour.

 Genetic Factors